smf-steve/sth/README.md

   | STH_OUTPUT        | OUTPUT      |
   | STH_EXITVAL       | EXITVAL     |

-Additionly, you can define the STH_EXECUTE_ONLY to be "TRUE" to modify the behavior of std_validate to be quivelent to std_execute.
+Additionally, you can define the STH_EXECUTE_ONLY to be "TRUE" to modify the behavior of std_validate to be equivalent to std_execute.